rchipka/symmetric/README.md

 The server runs code *when it has to* (database insert/query, etc.), then passes control back to the client as soon as it can.

+And, with server side DOM rendering enabled, Symmetric can enable your app to operate seamlessly as *both a static web site or dynamic web application*, without learning and implementing any additional framework, and without having to think about routing/HTTP.

 # Features